iit-guwahati/hackathons/README.md

 #### November 1, 2015
 * [Course Comparator](https://github.com/108anup/course-comparator) - Allows Students of Different Universities to Compare Courses offered at other Universities.

+#### January 23, 2016
+* [Random Token Simulator](https://github.com/108anup/Random-Token-Simulation---REST-API) - This is an API that can simulate random tokens like dice and coins and also offers the user to bias the tokens and use multiple token simultaneously.